sindresorhus/sindresorhus.github.com/source/content/apps/dato.md

 - The calendar with the event is enabled in Dato.
 - You are on the latest Dato and macOS versions.
 - You have tried restarting your computer.
+- The event is not a declined event, which Dato does not show.
-- You have not muted the event.
+- You have not hidden the event using the “Hide” action in the event's context menu.
 - You have not excluded the event with the “Exclude events” setting.
 - The event shows up in the Calendar app.
 	- If it does not show up there, the problem is not with Dato.
 	- Try pressing <kbd>Command</kbd>+<kbd>R</kbd> in the Calendar app to force-refresh.
-	- If it's a Google account, you could try signing out and in again in the Calendar settings.
+	- If it's a Google account, try signing out and in again of the Google account in the Calendar app settings.
 That has helped a few users.

+#### Dato is not in sync with Outlook

+Dato simply presents events from the macOS calendar system (the builtin Calendar app).
+It does not do the actual syncing. macOS has known problems with Outlook syncing.
+[This may help.](https://discussions.apple.com/thread/254365894?sortBy=rank)

 #### How can I edit an event in Dato?